kankankankankankan/github-trending/README.md

 ## All language

+* 【2025-01-15】[RealKai42 / qwerty-learner](https://github.com/RealKai42/qwerty-learner) - 为键盘工作者设计的单词记忆与英语肌肉记忆锻炼软件 / Words learning and English muscle memory training software designed for keyboard workers
+* 【2025-01-15】[dnhkng / GlaDOS](https://github.com/dnhkng/GlaDOS) - This is the Personality Core for GLaDOS, the first steps towards a real-life implementation of the AI from the Portal series by Valve.
+* 【2025-01-15】[JoshuaC215 / agent-service-toolkit](https://github.com/JoshuaC215/agent-service-toolkit) - Full toolkit for running an AI agent service built with LangGraph, FastAPI and Streamlit
+* 【2025-01-15】[nautechsystems / nautilus_trader](https://github.com/nautechsystems/nautilus_trader) - A high-performance algorithmic trading platform and event-driven backtester
 * 【2025-01-08】[zaidmukaddam / miniperplx](https://github.com/zaidmukaddam/miniperplx) - A minimalistic AI-powered search engine that helps you find information on the internet.
 Powered by Vercel AI SDK!
 Search with models like Grok 2.0.
 * 【2025-01-08】[zigbee2mqtt / hassio-zigbee2mqtt](https://github.com/zigbee2mqtt/hassio-zigbee2mqtt) - Official Zigbee2MQTT Home Assistant add-on
 * 【2025-01-08】[rectorphp / rector](https://github.com/rectorphp/rector) - Instant Upgrades and Automated Refactoring of any PHP 5.3+ code